Tyryn/CGM-project/README.md

 # CGM-project
 ## Visualizing your own Medtronic CGM data in an RShiny app.

-The RShiny web app allows a diabetic with a Medtronic continuous glucose monitor (CGM) to upload their raw data and analyse it.
+An [RShiny web app](https://firdaleconsulting.shinyapps.io/CGM-app/) that allows a diabetic with a Medtronic continuous glucose monitor (CGM) to upload their raw data and analyse it.
 Medtronic's [Carelink](https://carelink.minimed.eu/) website allows users to download their recorded CGM data in csv format which can then be uploaded to this web app.
 The web app offers users: